jokecamp/jokecamp.com/_site/README.md

 Then browse to <http://localhost:4000/>

 Pull requests will be accepted for any typos or editing and your contribution will be credited.

+Use one of the following categories for each post:

+ - Guide
+ - Blog
+ - Code